Close Menu

 Simultaneous liming and sulphitation

-In this process the lime is introduced just the entry of raw juice in the juice sulphitation tank & then it is immediately neutralize by SO2 Gas to get the pH 7.0.
+In this process, the lime is introduced just the entry of raw juice in the juice sulphitation tank & then it is immediately neutralized by SO2 Gas to get a pH 7.0.

-Simultaneous liming and sulphitation system is basically emerged to avoid disadvantages of both presulphitation as well as pre liming system.
+Simultaneous liming and sulphitation system is emerged to avoid the disadvantages of both presulphitation as well as pre liming system.

 The simultaneous liming and sulphitation system of can juice clarification is more similar to presulphitation system.
 The only difference is in pre sulphitation the presulphitation time is maintained is about 3 to 4 minutes but in simultaneous liming and sulphitation .
-The presulphitation time is just few second.
+The presulphitation time is just a few seconds.

-During whole reaction the pH of juice main tend below 8.0 pH and in most of cases below 7.5 pH .
+During the whole reaction, the pH of juice mainly tend below 8.0 pH and in most of cases below 7.5 pH .
 Due to this juice is not subjected to high alkalinity and this result in minimum destruction of reducing sugar. but at the colloids and other impurities are not fully precipitated out as the driving force the resultant clear juice obtained by simultaneous liming and sulphitation reaction always contains high turbidity generally more 20% .

 Advantages